gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b>clientId</b></td>
         <td>string</td>
         <td>
-          The ClientId identifying the application.
+          The ClientID identifying the application.
 This field is required when subscribing to an OAUTH2 / JWT plan.<br/>
         </td>
         <td>false</td>
       </tr><tr>